 We enjoyed three days of wonderful music, food and fun.
 A highlight of the weekend was the community singalong on Sunday afternoon.

-A special moment was getting to sing along with Garrison Keillor through all verses of Amazing Grace.
+A special moment was when Garrison walked over to me and I got to sing with him on all the verses of Amazing Grace.

 The opening words of the monologue: "Well, it's been a quiet week in Lake Wobegon, Minnesota, my hometown, out on the edge of the prairie."
 Keillor often pokes fun at the large Scandinavian-American community in the northern parts of the Midwest, with Minnesota being a primary example, and so many of his fictional characters have names that reflect this.